Ubac

 Adverse reactions

-Local swelling more than 5 cm in diameter at the injection site is a very common reaction after administration of the vaccine.
+1 Local swelling more than 5 cm in diameter is very common after administration of the vaccine.
 This swelling will have disappeared or be clearly reduced in size by 17 days post vaccination.
 However, in some cases, swelling may persist for up to 4 weeks.

-A transient increase in rectal temperature (mean increase of 1 °C but may be up to 2 °C in individual animals) may very commonly occur in the first 24 hours after injection.
+2 A transient increase in rectal temperature (mean increase of 1 °C but may be up to 2 °C in individual animals) may occur in the first 24 hours after injection.